-In my opinion, depth-of-field photography is one of the most fundamental aspects to master.
-That’s because the depth of field defines how much of your image is in sharp focus, extending from the nearest to the farthest points.
+In my opinion, depth of field is one of the most fundamental aspects to master in photography.
+It controls how much of your image is in sharp focus, from front to back.

 DoF can be shallow (with only a small part of the image in sharp focus) or deep (with a large part in sharp focus).
 Understanding this concept is crucial in controlling how a photograph’s narrative unfolds.